 How to Start a Petrol Pump Business?

-On average, a petrol bunk business owner or dealer earns a profit margin of Rs.
+On average, a petrol pump business owner or dealer earns a profit margin of Rs.
 1.2 for every litre of petrol sold, whereas he earns Rs 1.8 for every litre of diesel.
 So, a petrol pump is a low-margin business, where you can generate good revenue and become profitable.

 Most petrol pumps across India make every month an equivalent of 250,000 liters of petrol and 150,000 liters of diesel in sales.
 So, when you do the math, the total sales generated every month is 400,000 liters.
 Moreover, we know that the average commission on one litre of petrol is Rs.
 1.2, whereas on one litre of diesel it’s Rs.
 1.8.
 So, the estimated average sales value every month is Rs.
 5,70,000.